 We all know there are supposedly foods that negatively affect the way you look.
 That first mirror check the morning after a late, booze-filled night is proof enough.
-But just how quickly do these foods show up on your face?
-And if you give them up, how long before you are able to notice a positive change in your skin?
-I chatted with Dana James, functional medicine practitioner from Food Coach NYC, to find out.
+But just how long does it take for one's diet to affect their skin?
+And if you give these foods up, when will you be able to notice a positive change in your skin?
+I chatted with Dana James, a functional medicine practitioner from Food Coach NYC, to find out.

 “Dairy products can make your skin break out because they change how testosterone and estrogen are regulated in the body.
 This will show up the next day.
 The only time my skin breaks out is after I eat yogurt!
 There isn’t much you can do, except to wait it out and keep your diet very dairy-light.”